SolaceProducts/terraform-provider-solacebroker/templates/guides/config-generator.md

 ### Supported parameters

-The following parameters can be set as flags or environment variables:
+The following parameters can be set as flags or environment variables (flags take precedence if both defined):

 | Parameter                      | Required | Flag                  | Env var                      | Default |
 |------------------------------- |-----------|-----------------------|------------------------------|---------|